Level 5 Drywall Finish, What You Need to Know

 Professionals often use special spray equipment that can also be purchased through drywall supply yards or rented at home improvement stores.

-Here is our recommendation for using a roller, which is an effective method for the DIY crowd.
+Here is our recommendation for using a roller, which is an effective method for the DIY crowd, and anyone lacking professional drywall taping experience.

 Initial Sanding

-First, sand the wall’s surface with a pole sander.
+First, sand the wall surface with a pole sander.

 This assumes you have completed the previous finishing process to a level 4 standard.